projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-timer.rst

 tsc-deadline timer by checking CPUID.01H:ECX.TSC_Deadline[bit 24].
 If support is missing, we output an error message and panic the hypervisor.
-If supported, we register the timer interrupt callback that raises a timer softirq on each logical CPU and set the lapic timer mode to tsc-deadline timer mode by writing the local APIC LVT register.
+If supported, we register the timer interrupt callback that raises a timer softirq on each logical CPU and sets the lapic timer mode to tsc-deadline timer mode by writing the local APIC LVT register.

 Data Structures and APIs